10 Common Mistakes In Grammar | (The Best Guide To Avoid those)

 If an idea (or message) is expressed in one sentence, then the other related idea should be in another sentence.

-In other words, fragmentation is done when other related idea has been expressed in the sentences.
+In other words, fragmentation is done when another related idea has been expressed in the sentences.

 For example,